lqf2025/SAT-RSRA/README.md

 Each folder contains a Python script with the same name as the folder.
 Running the script directly produces the corresponding figures using pre-computed data.

-The remaining folders contain the evaluation codes and data required for generating these figures.
+The remaining folders contain the evaluation codes and data required for generating these figures, appending the corresponding image location as a suffix.

 generator.py, is used to generate random positive 3-SAT instances, which occurs multiple times.
 After generation, it applies our reduction algorithm to produce the matrix L.